 The humanitarian program in Romania is unique because you will be working in an orphanage with children who may have physical or mental disabilities — it's extremely rewarding, but don't take our word for it.

 Love the idea of helping by volunteering in an orphanage?

 You're needed in Romania!
 Come see what a semester abroad looks like here

 We’ve interviewed Katie who volunteered in Romania and she told us all about her experience working with the kids — just a head's up, you'll be ready to hop on a plane to Romania once you finish reading:

 How Did The Kids Impact Your Life?

-“They were so sweet and even though they were going through such hard things (being sick, living in a orphanage with a lot of other kids) they always smiled and were happy!
-The babies would get so excited to see us.
+“They were so sweet and even though they were going through such hard things (being sick, living in an orphanage with a lot of other kids) they always smiled and were happy!
+The kids would get so excited to see us.
 They would smile and giggle and were adorable.
 It really made me realize that If they were having such a hard time and were still able to smile, that I can do the same when things are hard!”

 What Was Your Favorite Part Of Your Day?

 “I loved when the kids would do funny little things.
 There was one girl who would tell us to go to sleep in Romanian.
 When we would pretend to sleep she would jump up on us and pretend to fall asleep.
 Those cute little fun things when they would play with us and make us laugh were my favorite.

 "I also had a favorite little boy would just have random spurts of energy and would go crazy and flail his arms around, stop look at you and smile and then go back to what he was doing.
 We would wait for it every day to see him do it, we loved it!"